 For More Info

 House Carers is a leading worldwide resource that connects house-sitters with home owners.
-The annual $50 membership fee entitles members to communicate securely within the site, and to advertise their listings or availabilities.
+The annual US$50 membership fee entitles members to communicate securely within the site, and to advertise their listings or availabilities.

-Mind My Mouse has a $20 annual membership which grants house-sitters access to worldwide listings and an easy-to-use platform.
+Mind My House has a US$20 annual membership which grants house-sitters access to worldwide listings and an easy-to-use platform.

-Trusted House Sitters gives you access to listings, a secure communication system, email alerts, and the ability to create references for $60/year.
+Trusted House Sitters gives you access to listings, a secure communication system, email alerts, and the ability to create references for US$60/year.

 HouseSitWorld has been around since 1999 and covers USA, Canada, Australia, New Zealand, and much of Europe.
-The annual membership fee is approximately $40US.
+The annual membership fee is approximately US$40.